Core JavaScript Package Workflows

 - uses: actions/checkout@v4

-- uses: pnpm/action-setup@v3
+- uses: pnpm/action-setup@v4

 with:

-version: 8
+version: 10

-- run: pnpm install --frozen-lockfile
+- run: pnpm install --frozen-lockfile --ignore-scripts

 - run: pnpm exec lockfile-lint --path pnpm-lock.yaml --allowed-hosts npm

-Module System Boundaries and Dual Packaging
+ESM/CJS Module Boundaries and Dual Packaging

-Deploy workspace-aware task runners to manage caching, parallel execution, and topological dependencies.
-Separate root-level orchestration scripts from package-specific commands to prevent command collision and simplify CI matrix routing.
+Map internal dependencies using the workspace: protocol (e.g., "workspace:*") to guarantee symlink resolution and enforce topological execution order during builds, so a package always builds after the local packages it imports.
+Deploy workspace-aware task runners to manage caching, parallel execution, and topological dependencies, and separate root-level orchestration scripts from package-specific commands to prevent command collision and simplify CI matrix routing.
 Use prepublishOnly for final validation and artifact generation, but avoid postinstall for network-dependent operations due to security and reproducibility risks.
+The protocol, hoisting controls, and filtering mechanics are explored in Workspace Configuration Deep Dive, with smaller setups walked through in Setting Up npm Workspaces for Small Teams and migrations in Migrating from Yarn 1 to pnpm Workspaces.
+Script layering across the root and individual packages is the focus of Root-Level vs Package-Level Scripts.

 {